dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 [!code-csharp[Main](intro/samples/cu/Controllers/DepartmentsController.cs?range=164)]

-The `Entries` collection will have just one `EntityEntry` object, and you can use that object to get the new values entered by the user abd the current database values.
+The `Entries` collection will have just one `EntityEntry` object.
+You can use that object to get the new values entered by the user and the current database values.

 [!code-csharp[Main](intro/samples/cu/Controllers/DepartmentsController.cs?range=165-166)]